kareemAboelatta/Android-Task-Salat-Times-/README.md

 * [Clean Architecture](https://www.raywenderlich.com/3595916-clean-architecture-tutorial-for-android-getting-started) - Applying Clean Architecture , Solid Principles and use cases  to build a robust, maintainable, and testable application.
 I also wrote an article about Clean Architecture maximizes the use of SOLID principles [here](https://github.com/kareemAboelatta/Social-media)

+### Don't forget to just put a star ⭐ if you like it